-Many of you have probably at some point noticed someone’s headlights cloudy, meaning that they are faded, yellowed, or old looking.
-This is actually very common and can start happening to any lenses that are plastic, which is most of them, after years of exposure in direct sunlight.
+You have probably at some point have noticed a car’s cloudy headlights.
+This means they are faded, yellowed, or old.
+It’s actually very common and it can happen to lenses that are made of plastic after being exposed to direct sunlight for years.

 Many times, it’s possible to restore your headlights to near-factory condition without the hassle of installing a new set.
-If your headlights appear cloudy, yellowed or hazy, start with a simple car wash.
-If after the wash your lamps are still looking discolored, it may be time for a restoration.
+If you are beginning to appear cloudy or yellowy, do a simple car wash to start.
+If after the car wash they are still looking discolored, it may be time to give it a nice restoration.

 What Makes Headlights Cloudy?

-- Oxidation: Acrylic headlights oxidize when exposed to UV light.
-Headlight lenses come with a clear topcoat to help prevent this, but eventually, the coating wears off, and sunlight turns the hard plastic yellow.
+- Oxidation: Headlights made from acrylic oxidize when they are exposed to UV light.
+The lenses often come with a clear top coat to prevent this, but it wears off and direct sunlight turns the plastic yellow.

-- Flying debris: Your headlights take a beating from gravel, road salt, and other debris that gets kicked up as you cruise down the road.
-This wears down the topcoat and creates pits and scratches on your headlights, adding to their cloudy appearance.
+- Flying debris: Headlights get damaged by gravel, road salt, and other debris that might get picked up as you drive.
+All of this wears the topcoat down and scratches your headlights.

-- Dirt and chemicals: After several years on the road, a thin layer of dirt and chemicals form on the lenses.
-This opaque layer dims the beam coming from your headlights.
+- Dirt and chemicals: A thin layer of them will form on the lenses after years of driving.
+It will create an opaque layer that will dim the beam coming out of your headlights.

 How to Prevent Cloudy Headlights Turning Yellow

-- Park your car in the shade: If possible, park in the garage or under a shady tree.
-If you don’t have that option, face your headlights away from the sun when parking outside to reduce UV exposure and slow the oxidizing process.
+- Park your car in the shade: Park your car in the garage if you can or under a shady tree.
+If you can’t try and face the headlights away from the sun.

-- Wash your car: Every three months, wash the headlights with automotive soap to clean away dirt and chemicals that promote fogging.
+- Wash your car: wash the headlights with automotive soap every three months to clean any chemicals and dirt.

-- Polish the headlights: Use a non-abrasive polishing medium and a microfiber cloth to polish your headlight lenses and remove early signs of yellowing.
+- Polish the headlights: you can use a non-abrasive polish and a microfiber cloth and remove any early signs of yellowing.

 Restoration Should Be Done Professionally

 Sometimes the best tools and techniques make all the difference, and this is one of those times.
-You may have read about “home remedies” for headlight polishing, but some of these chemicals harm paint, gaskets and trim components around the headlight.
+There can be many home remedies out there for polishing headlights, but they can harm the paint and trim down components around the headlight.

-Many people use insect repellent to restore headlights without realizing that they are damaging the surface of the lens.
+Many people even use insect repellent to restore their headlights but they are actually damaging the lens’s surface.
 Unlike polishes, this method chemically melts the headlight lens so that when you polish it with a cloth or paper towel, you’re actually rubbing the molten plastic into a smoother finish.
 This is very bad.
-And because the surface of the headlights is chemically softened, it will attract even more particles and impurities, which usually make the finish look dull again within a few days.
+This will attract even more dirt and impurities that can make the finish look old and dull again within a couple of days.

 Toothpaste polishing is another popular do-it-yourself method.
 But this type of abrasive is not specified for lens material (which is much softer than tooth enamel).
 And, it can prematurely wear down the surface, shortening lens life.